Anxiety is like a weight dragging your mind into negative places and taxing your soul. CBD soothes the tension, turmoil and self-doubt

 CBD drinks with caffeine are especially bad in this regard.
 Once the CBD wears off they sometimes leave me feeling worse than before.

 To me, this goes to show that you need multiple techniques for fighting anxiety.
-Exercise is my other favorite, along with eating healthy.
+Weight lifting (sometimes w/ CBD as a preworkout) is my other favorite, along with eating healthy.
 CBD often keeps me calmed down and zoned in for the daytime hours, and then I get another big blast of anxiety relief from going to the gym in the evening.